thepokesimmer/2024-PHB/README.md

 - When adding this source - For the 2024-PHB to properly integrate with other scripts and overwrite the 2014-PHB please make sure to add this script last.

+- Spells marked with a * require you to be able to see the point/target within range.

 # 2024-PHB-Dunamancy-Companion
 Java Script file, for MorePurpleMoreBetter's D&amp;D 5e Digital Character Sheet.
 This script offers compatibility between the Player's Handbook published 09/17/2024 and Explorer's Guide to Wildmount published 03/17/2020.